mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-08-31-drawing-trees.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Trees and Grass"
+title: "Mastering Paper for iOS: drawing trees and grass"
-excerpt: "Techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by FiftyThree."
+excerpt: "Techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper for iOS."
-last_modified_at: 2017-12-13T11:27:34-05:00
+last_modified_at: 2018-11-06T11:57:32-05:00
 image:
   path: &image /assets/images/paper-53-trees-guide-feature.jpg
+  width: 1280
+  height: 436
   feature: *image
   teaser: /assets/images/paper-53-trees-guide-teaser-2016.jpg
   thumbnail: /assets/images/paper-53-trees-guide-thumb.jpg
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, drawing, painting, trees, grass, iPad]
+toc: true
 ---

 Sorry for the delay in publishing the next installment of my **Mastering Paper Guide** --- between the twins, my job, and trying to launch [**Relic Scout**](https://relicscout.com/), I've had my hands full this summer.
 But enough of all the excuses, let's get right into it ok?

-## Drawing Trees
+## Drawing trees

 When I draw trees I select the watercolor brush and jump right in, using one continuous stroke to rough out a general shape.
 Don't worry about being precise here, we'll refine the edges later.
 You could start with a light pencil sketch to nail your the composition, but I usually don't --- it keeps the tree feeling organic and less rigid (a happy accident is your friend).

 ![screenshot of watercolor tree shape](/assets/images/paper-53-outline-trees-watercolor.jpg)

-{% notice info %}
+{% notice %}
-#### ProTip: Build up Tones by Layering
+#### ProTip: build up tones by layering

 When using the watercolor brush, try and mix a color around 50--75% lighter than the desired color.
 This lighter color allows you to layer multiple coats to create a nice vivid color.
 Going dark right away usually makes shapes flat and lifeless, with color that lacks richness.
 {% endnotice %}